 Mantra Circle On Cavill

 Location, location, location is what Mantra Circle on Cavill is all about.
-Centrally located on Ferny Avenue in the heart of Surfers Paradise, Mantra Circle on Cavill should be your go-to accommodation on the Gold Coast if you want to easily commute to all of the Gold Coast's top tourist attractions.
+Centrally located in the heart of Surfers Paradise, Mantra Circle on Cavill should be your go-to accommodation on the Gold Coast if you want to easily commute to all of the Gold Coast's top tourist attractions.
 The hotel itself is 69 storeys high and boasts a 12-seat theatrette, two lagoon-style pools, an indoor heated pool, a full gym and onsite parking.
-Mantra also gets our vote as one of the best family-friendly accommodation spots on the Gold Coast.
+Mantra gets my vote as one of the best family-friendly hotels on the Gold Coast for its facilities and memory-making location.
 Book here

 Iconic Kirra

-Kirra is the under-stated little sister of Coolangatta, but we think both are worth exploring especially due to the wide variety of eating options in the Southern seaside burbs of the Gold Coast.
+Kirra is the under-stated little sister of Coolangatta, but in my opinion both are worth exploring especially due to the wide variety of eating options in the Southern seaside 'burbs of the Gold Coast.
 View the sunrise from your bed and soak up that salty sea breeze at one of the Gold Coast's best hotels.
-You can thank us later.
 Book here.

 Image Credit: Dorsett, Langham, qtQT, JW Marriot, QT Hotels, Brooke Darling Photography, Hayley Williamson Photography & Gwinganna